biologist79/ESPuino/README.md

 # ESPuino - rfid-based musiccontroller based on ESP32 with I2S-DAC-support

 ## NEWS
-* As the creator of ESPuino claims it's trademarkt right, my project has been renamed to ESPuino.
-I'm totally respecting this.
-So I instantly renamed everything and hopefully, I didn't forget any parts.
+* As the creator of TonUINO claims it's trademark right, my project has been renamed to ESPuino.
+I'm totally respecting this and have to admit that I've been not aware of that.
+However, I instantly renamed everything and hopefully I didn't forget any parts.
 * EN: I've set up a primarily German-speaking community with much documentation.
 Also an international corner for non-German-speakers is available at https://forum.espuino.de.
 Github-Login can be used there but it's not necessary.
 * DE: Ich habe ein primär deutschsprachiges Forum aufgesetzt, welches ich mit reichlich Doku versehen habe.
 Würde mich freuen, euch dort zu sehen: https://forum.espuino.de.
 Ihr könnt euch dort mit eurem Github-Login einloggen, jedoch auch "normal" anmelden.
 ## Changelog